 4) Provide more feedback

 The younger generations want more feedback – 60 percent want multiple check-ins with their manager a week!
 Having regular conversations is incredibly important for developing, motivating and engaging your young workers.
 Having a single place to store and analyze all that feedback data can help increase the transparency of performance reviews, but it also gives employees ownership into their own career development as they have direct access to their feedback.

-There are many new performance tools that can highlight an employee’s strengths and weaknesses.
+There are many new performance management solutions that can highlight an employee’s strengths and weaknesses.
 Having such a tool can motivate and engage employees as they can own their own performance, request feedback from their managers, and be accountable for their goals.
-If you are looking for a new tool, checkout Pavestep - employees can easily share and request feedback while better understanding their strengths and weaknesses.
+If you are looking for a new tool, checkout Pavestep – employees can easily share and request feedback while better understanding their strengths and weaknesses.
 Ask for your demo today!

 5) Highlight company values